MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/web-api-perform-operations.md

 #### Sample JSON for creating related entity records in one operation

-For example, the following request body posted to the Account entity set will create a total of four new entities&mdash;including the account&mdash;in the context of creating the account.<!--note from editor: Edit okay?
-Only three entities are listed below.-->
+For example, the following request body posted to the Account entity set will create a total of four new entities&mdash;including the account&mdash;in the context of creating the account.

 - A contact is created because it's defined as an object property of the single-valued navigation property primarycontactid.
 - An opportunity is created because it's defined as an object within an array that's set to the value of a collection-valued navigation property opportunity_customer_accounts.